Preston Hall, Aylesford: Cricket ground

 A cricket ground had been built within the grounds of the hall by the mid 19th century.
 It was used in 1846 and 1847, when the hall was owned by the Milner family, by Kent County Cricket Club for two first-class cricket matches, both played against Surrey.
 These were the ground's only first-class fixtures and were held as part of an attempt to form a rival to the Canterbury based Kent club.

 Prior to the formation of the first county club in 1842, Kent teams had played at the Old County Ground in Town Malling, 2.5 mi west of Preston Hall.
 The county returned to the ground to play four matches later in the 19th century.
 They also played over 250 matches at Mote Park in Maidstone between 1859 and 2005.
 Kent's Second XI played a number of matches at Cobdown Sports Ground in Ditton, around 1 mi to the west of Preston Hall, between 1948 and 1977.

 The ground was also used for a number of non-first-class matches.
-Aylesford Cricket Club used the ground during the ownership of Charles Milner and a side called Preston Hall used the ground between 1873 and 1897, as did a team bearing the name of Henry Brassey.
+Aylesford Cricket Club used the ground during the ownership of Charles Milner and a team called Preston Hall used the ground between 1873 and 1897, as did a team bearing the name of Henry Brassey.
 Matches are known to have been played against a variety of well-known amateur teams including I Zingari, Free Foresters, The Mote, Royal Engineers, Sevenoaks Vine and Eton Ramblers.
 Areas of sports fields remain in use as playing fields on land which was once owned by the estate between the M20 motorway and the River Medway, but the cricket ground is no longer in existence.